 Conclusion:

-While the Germans may not be able to deport every non-White or non-European in their country, a comprehensive policy of visa cancellation, visa non-renewal, and investigation into widespread citizenship fraud could bring about the repatriation of well over half of the non-White populace.
+While the Germans may not be able to deport every non-European in their country, a comprehensive policy of visa cancellation, visa non-renewal, and investigation into widespread citizenship fraud could bring about the repatriation of well over half of the non-Western populace.

 Ethnic Germans would rise to a proportion of the population much closer to 75-80%.